TRTX Iron Condor Strategy

 What is a iron condor on TRTX?

 A iron condor on TRTX is the iron condor strategy applied to TRTX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With TRTX stock trading near $8.39, the strikes shown on this page are snapped to the nearest listed TRTX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TRTX stock at $7.97 on the most recent close, the strikes shown on this page are snapped to the nearest listed TRTX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TRTX iron condor max profit and max loss calculated?